UNIVERSE-HPC/course-material/software_architecture_and_design/functional/higher_order_functions_python.md

 that has other functions as one of its arguments.

-To illustrate the benifits of higher order functions, let us define two functions, one that calculates the sum of a `std::vector<int>`, the other which calculates the maximum value the same vector type.
+To illustrate the benifits of higher order functions, let us define two functions, one that calculates the sum of a list of values, the other which calculates the maximum value of the list.

 ```python
 def sum(data):